 Use of Price Series Statistics

-This tool may be used to determine the proper values of the target and stop-loss to use in a scan.
+This tool may be used to determine the proper values of the target and stop-loss to use in search.
 Normally the stop-loss must be outside the range of the 1-bar volatility range in order to avoid hitting it too often and the profit target must be inside that range.
-In the above example it appears that the percent stop-loss should be larger than 2.33% to avoid hitting the stop on the same day, on the average.
+In the above example it appears that the percent stop-loss should be larger than 2.33% to avoid hitting the stop on the same day, on the average:

 Warning: Descriptive statistics such as the mean and standard deviation do not always reflect market risks due to tail events.
 Please read the Disclaimer included in this manual before the program.